 Volume Control Micro Animation by Nick Buturishvili.

 A micro-interaction conveys to the user an action has been performed.
-Once the action has been performed, the user receives an indication of some kind to let him or her know they succeeded in their intention.
+Once the action has been performed, the user receives an indication of some kind to let them know they succeeded in their intention.

 Micro-interactions guide users to where they can manipulate or interact with elements of an interface.
 The four basic elements of a micro-interaction are:

 - The Trigger: This is what initiates an action.
 On most interfaces, this includes clicking or touching specific elements of the interface.